Seven Deaths in the Cat's Eye: Plot

-After she arrives at the castle, Corringa reunites with her mother, Lady Alicia, and her aunt and penniless owner of the castle, Lady Mary MacGrieff.
-Throughout the evening, she meets the residents of the castle: Dr. Franz, the residing Priest, the French teacher Suzanna, and her mad cousin, the son and heir of Lady Mary, Lord James MacGrieff.
-After the dinner party, Lady Alicia is suffocated with a pillow as she sleeps by the killer while the ginger cat watches.
-Meanwhile, Corringa is disturbed by finding her cousin standing outside her window.
+At the castle, Corringa reunites with her mother, Lady Alicia, and her aunt, the penniless owner of the castle, Lady Mary MacGrieff.
+Other residents of the castle are Dr. Franz, a Priest, French teacher Suzanna, and the mad son and heir of Lady Mary, Lord James MacGrieff.
+After the dinner party, the killer suffocates Lady Alicia with a pillow as she sleeps while the ginger cat watches.
+Meanwhile, Corringa is disturbed by finding James standing outside her window.
 Afterward, she hears the cat meowing, which leads her to find a secret passageway hidden behind a portrait in her room.
-The passageway takes her to the dungeon, where she finds the body of the man murdered in the first frame.
-Frightened, Corringa faints and is found by the servants who try to tell her mother of the incident and instead find her dead.
-During the funeral, the ginger cat jumps on the casket, which is supposedly a sign that the deceased is a vampire, according to the legend of the MacGrieffs.
+The passageway takes her to the dungeon, where she finds the man's body.
+Frightened, Corringa faints and is found by the servants.
+They try to tell her mother of the incident but instead find her dead.
+During the funeral, the cat jumps on the casket, which is supposedly a sign that the deceased is a vampire, according to the legend of the MacGrieffs.
 This legend states that any MacGrieff killed by another MacGrieff will come back to life as a vampire.

 After the funeral, Corringa goes to her cousin James' room seeking answers.
 There she is frightened to discover the gorilla, James, in a cage among other animals that are dead.
-She leaves after telling him of the man's body in the cellar and him telling her to go to the police.
-The next death is that of Mr. Angus, who is murdered outside the tomb of Lady Alicia by a gloved figure who slits his throat with a razor while the cat watches.
+She leaves after telling him of the body in the cellar and him telling her to go to the police.
+Mr. Angus is then murdered outside the tomb of Lady Alicia by a gloved figure who slits his throat with a razor while the cat watches.
 That same night, Corringa dreams that her mother is a vampire, and the cat disturbs her sleep.
 Mr. Angus is found by Dr. Franz the following morning.